Multiple Sclerosis Diet Tips to Keep You Fueled and Healthy

 The Foods You Should Fill Up On

-MS and appetite changes can making eating difficult, but with some strategizing healthy eating will soon become a part of your life.
+MS and appetite changes can make eating difficult, but with some strategizing healthy eating will soon become a part of your life.

 Vitamin D is proven to help people who have MS. We have a bad habit of moving through our lives with incredibly low levels of the stuff and any neurologist worth their salt will test your vitamin D levels on a regular basis.